MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/pubsub/quickstart-unity.md

 ## Example usage

-In this example, we will use a custom Cloud Script function to increment a statistic, **Score**, and then push a message to the player with the updated player statistics via PubSub.
+In this example, we will use a custom CloudScript function to increment a statistic, **Score**, and then push a message to the player with the updated player statistics via PubSub.

 1. First we need to create a statistic for Players.
 This is done under [Leaderboards](../../social/tournaments-leaderboards/index.md).
 Click on **Leaderboards** and create a new leaderboard with the following settings:

    ![Leaderboard Statistic Setup](images/leaderboard-setup-score.png)

 2. We need a [CloudScript](../../automation/cloudscript/index.md) function that you can run on a player to increment the statistic for the player and then fire your custom event.
-You can edit this directly in PlayFab by going to **Automation --> Cloud Script**.
-Add the following handler to your Cloud Script:
+You can edit this directly in PlayFab by going to **Automation --> CloudScript**.
+Add the following handler to your CloudScript:

    ```javascript